 · Anatolian Shepherd Dogs

 · German Shar-pei

 · Giant Schnauzer

 · Old English Sheepdog

 · St. Bernard

 In short, the harness is a superior product to the dog collar since it puts less strain on your dog’s throat and causes fewer health complications.
-The no-pull harness is great option for pups that get a little exuberant on walks.
+A no-pull harness is a great option for pups that get a little exuberant on walks.

 When choosing the correct harness size for your dog, breed can be a helpful guideline, but it is also vital to measure and weigh your dog, and then check the company’s size and weight chart.
 If you have any questions regarding which harness to get your pup, please leave a

 Tamsin de la Harpe has nearly two decades of experience with dogs in rescue, training, and behavior modification with fearful and aggressive dogs.
 She has worked closely with veterinarians and various kennels, building up extensive medical knowledge and an understanding of canine health and physiology.
 She also spent two years in the animal sciences as a canine nutrition researcher, focusing on longevity and holistic healthcare for our four-legged companions.